OUR COMMUNITY HERSTORY

 Single, married, widowed, younger, older, employed, unemployed, student – we came together and became friends and allies for a common cause when we joined a NOW chapter (National Organization For Women) in the early nineties.
 We marched together and lobbied together and soon became aware that the issues we cared so passionately about were more often ignored or minimized by mainstream media.
 It angered and frustrated us.

 Our premiere show, “The D&X Procedure”, featured the stories of two women who had made the painful decision to have third term abortions.
-It was the first of over 10 years of entertaining, informative, and thought-provoking shows on a wide variety of subjects by, for and about women.
+It was the first of over 10 years of entertaining, informative, and thought-provoking shows on a wide variety of subjects.

 In the process we were able to meet and interview some remarkable women and some remarkable men.
 Among our accomplishments were getting media credentials for coverage of the 1996 Vice Presidential campaign debate in St. Petersburg, Florida, and media credentials for The March For Women’s Lives in Washington, DC., April, 2004.
 Again and again we were making sure that women’s voices were being heard.

 We led the battle to save the Public Access Channel when Time Warner re-negotiated their contract with Pinellas County, Florida .
 This contract would eliminate the channel.
 Instead the County assumed the responsibility.
 Several years later the County Commission- in their great “wisdom”- succeeded in doing what Time Warner had attempted to do – silence Public Access Television.

 For a number years this group of women were without a venue until they realized they had the means to reach an even broader audience on the internet.
 Women in the US and around the world still struggle for equal rights.
 The battle is far from being over. ” Women’s voices need to be heard.”